Individual Pension Insurance and Long-term Savings Accounts Taxed as Capital Income

 Payments paid by the service provider to the saver or other person entitled to the assets according to the savings contract when the person in question has reached the retirement age are considered capital income for the recipient.
 Taxable capital income is subject to a capital income tax of 30 per cent.

-Contributions to a voluntary pension insurance or a long-term savings account can be deducted from the capital income to an annual amount of EUR 5,000.
-If the employer has taken out such insurance for the taxpayer, the contributions for an insurance or long-term savings account taken out privately can be deducted to a maximum annual amount of EUR 2,500.
+Contributions to a voluntary pension insurance or a long-term savings account can be deducted from the capital income to an annual amount 5,000 euros per year.
+If the employer has taken out such insurance for the taxpayer, the contributions for an insurance or long-term savings account taken out privately can be deducted to a maximum annual amount of 2,500 euros.

-However, the lower retirement age entitling to tax deductions in individual pension insurance has been raised on several occasions.
-For new insurances, the lowest retirement age is the same as in long-terms savings contracts, i.e., 63 years.
+The retirement age entitling to tax deductions in individual pension insurance has been raised on several occasions (see table below).
+As of the beginning of 2013, the retirement age is 68 years for new insurance policies and long-terms savings accounts.

-The lowest retirement age at the time of taking out the insurance
+The retirement age at the time of taking out the insurance